Tulsi (Holy Basil): Benefits Side Effects Types & Scientific Names

 Surgery: Holy Basil Can Possibly Slow Blood Clotting

 WebMD Suggests ” Holy basil might slow blood clotting, so there is a concern that it could increase the risk of bleeding during and after surgery.
-Stop using holy basil at least 2 weeks before a scheduled surgery”
+Stop using holy basil at least two weeks before a scheduled surgery.”

 Pregnancy and Breast-Feeding(Lactation)

 There is the lack of studies, information and not enough identified related to the use of holy basil for the duration of pregnancy and breastfeeding.
-It is suggested to Continue to be on the harmless part and stay away from use of holy basil during this period of time.
+It is suggested to Continue to be on the harmless part and stay away from the use of holy basil during this period.

-According to Drugs website, “Information regarding safety and efficacy in pregnancy and lactation is lacking.”
+According to the Drugs website, “Information regarding safety and efficacy in pregnancy and lactation is lacking.”

 Belief for Tulsi the Holy Basil in India (The Living Goddess Among Us!)

-Tulsi the holy basil is famous in the world for their beneficial side but in India, Tulsi the holy basil is known as the Goddess, Tulsi is the one of the goddess, living among us and do care of us by providing their medicinal effects(this is just my point of view).
-Indians start their day by doing worship of goddess tulsi, It gives peace of mind.
-They give water in tulsi the holy basil to show the respect to their goddess, there are many stories connected the reason behind this, I have read several of them and they are all interesting.
+Tulsi the holy basil is famous in the world for their beneficial side but in India, Tulsi the holy basil is known as the Goddess, Tulsi is one of the goddesses, living among us and do care of us by providing their medicinal effects(this is just my point of view).
+Indians start their day by doing worship of goddess Tulsi; It gives peace of mind.
+They give water in tulsi the holy basil to show the respect to their goddess, there are many stories connected the reason behind this, I have read several of them, and they are all interesting.